Skip to main content

 "We identified microplastics in every sample of our study and believe that this increase can be attributed to the use, inefficient disposal and breakdown of facemasks and personal protection equipment used throughout the pandemic," she continued.

-Blue and black microplastic fibres which were found in the River Thames.
+Blue and black microplastic fibres found in the River Thames.

 Blue and black microplastic fibres found in the River Thames